-- Walmart, like many other large retailers that sell food and other necessary goods, is an essential business, and closure or overly restrictive operations may not be realistic or socially desirable. - Federal, state and local directives and recommendations have changed and sometimes have been inconsistent.
-Further, individuals may have contracted COVID-19 before those directives and recommendations were announced. - Infection rates differ across the country, and reasonable protective measures for a store may vary with location. - Some protective measures such as personal protective equipment may be prohibitively difficult to procure, in light of supply shortages and greater needs elsewhere, and testing also has been difficult to obtain. - Spread by asymptomatic individuals complicates defining reasonableness in identifying infected employees and customers and preventing transmission. - In this case, the plaintiff sued both the landlord and the tenant (Walmart) but it is unclear where, precisely, the duties of Walmart end and the duties of the landlord begin vis-à-vis a third party.
+- · Infection rates differ across the country, and reasonable protective measures for a store may vary with location. - Some protective measures-such as PPE-may be prohibitively difficult in light of supply shortages and greater needs elsewhere.
+Testing also has been difficult to obtain. - Spread by asymptomatic individuals complicates defining reasonableness in identifying infected employees and customers and preventing transmission. - · In this case, the plaintiff sued both the landlord and the tenant (Walmart).
+Where, precisely, do the duties of Walmart end and the duties of the landlord begin vis-à-vis a third party?

-In short, COVID-19 exposure cases may involve unprecedented difficulties in defining a duty under state law, and in determining whether a business has violated that duty.
+In short, COVID-19 exposure cases may involve unprecedented difficulties in defining a duty under state law and in determining whether a business has violated that duty.